paletteheart/ReMinicraft-/README.md

 To install this texture pack, go to %appdata%\playminicraft\mods\Minicraft_Plus\TexturePacks and place the zip file in there.
 Then, to activate it within the game, in the Main Menu (*not* in-game) go to Options>Texture Packs>ReMinicraft+.zip

-I've also created a skin for you to use that matches the rest of the entities in ReMinicraft+ that I've delicately named "Paulveralls."
-To install this skin in 2.1.0, go to %appdata%\playminicraft\mods\Minicraft_Plus\skins and place the Paulveralls.png file.
+I've also created a skin for you to use that matches the rest of the entities in ReMinicraft+ that I've delicately named "Paulveralls," as well as a version with a cape.
+To install this skin in 2.1.0, go to %appdata%\playminicraft\mods\Minicraft_Plus\skins and place the Paulveralls.png (or Caped Paulveralls.png) file from the ReMinicraft+ archive.
 To activate it within game, in the Main Menu go to Skins>Paulveralls.
 I don't mind if you use or edit this skin for personal use.

 ## Some previews!